mostafa569/HR-System/README.md

 ```

 Now, you can open your browser and navigate to the frontend URL to use the application.
 The React app is configured to communicate with the backend API running on port 8000.

+## 📄 License

+This project is open-source under the MIT License.

+## 🤝 Contribution

+Contributions are welcome..
+Please fork the repo and submit a pull request.
+For major changes, open an issue first to discuss what you'd like to change.